 - Purchase protection – 90 days / Up to $1,000 per occurrence

-In case you’re not familiar, Buyer’s assurance is what American Express calls extended warranty.
+In case you’re not familiar with buyer’s assurance, it’s what American Express calls extended warranty.
 Purchase protection covers you from theft and damage for up to $1,000 within 90 days of your purchase.
 As long as you charge the full amount of the purchase to your American Express Aeroplan Reserve Card, you’ll get double the manufacturer’s warranty, up to one extra year.

 How the American Express Aeroplan Reserve Card compares to others

-Usually, I would compare the American Express Aeroplan Reserve Card to other similar Aeroplan cards such as the TD and CIBC Aeroplan Visa Privilege Card, but they’re too similar.
+Usually, I would compare the American Express Aeroplan Reserve Card to other similar Aeroplan cards such as the CIBC and TD Aeroplan Visa Infinite Privilege Card, but they’re too similar.
 They only have minor differences in the earn rate and insurance, so just choose what’s better for you.

 A better comparison might be the American Express Platinum Card since they’re similar but different.
 The American Express Aeroplan Reserve Card earns you Aeroplan points, whereas you get Membership Rewards (MR) points with the Platinum Card.
 Since you can transfer your MR points to Aeroplan at a 1:1 ratio and other loyalty programs, the Platinum Card is much more flexible.
 Also, the welcome bonus is typically higher with the Platinum Card.
 The Platinum Card does have an annual fee of $699, but you get an annual travel credit of $200.
 That effectively makes your annual fee $499, which is lower than the American Express Aeroplan Reserve Card.